divio/divio-cloud-docs/introduction/django/django-05-database.rst

 development environment, so that you can test new development with real data.

 You can also execute commands like ``python manage.py migrate`` directly in the cloud environment.
-Try it - use ``divio project ssh`` (or copy the SSH URL from the Test environment pane) in the Control Panel, and use it to open a session directly to a cloud container.
+Try it - use ``divio app ssh`` (or copy the SSH URL from the Test environment pane) in the Control Panel, and use it to open a session directly to a cloud container.
 Then try, for example:

 ..  code-block:: bash